wesen/WriteHERE/ttmp/2025-04-17/04-long-term-document--event-logging-system.md

 The event monitoring UI has been rebuilt using React, Redux Toolkit, and Bootstrap, located in the `ui-react/` directory.
 It provides a real-time table view of events similar to the previous basic UI but with a more robust foundation.

+### Frontend Implementation for Node/Graph Events

+The frontend has been updated to support all node and graph lifecycle events:

+1. **Type Definitions**: `ui-react/src/features/events/eventsApi.ts`

+   - Added TypeScript interfaces for all new event payload types
+   - Updated `KnownEventType` union to include new event types
+   - Extended `AgentEvent` union with new event variants

+2. **Event Table UI**: `ui-react/src/components/EventTable.tsx`

+   - Enhanced `getEventStep` and `getEventNodeId` helpers to extract data from new events
+   - Added icon mappings for new event types with appropriate visual styling:
+     - `node_created`: GitCommit icon (purple)
+     - `plan_received`: FileCode icon (teal)
+     - `node_added`: PlusCircle icon (green)
+     - `edge_added`: GitFork icon (indigo)
+     - `inner_graph_built`: Network icon (blue)
+     - `node_result_available`: FileText icon (orange)
+   - Implemented custom renderers for each new event type's details

+3. **Type Guards**: No changes needed to `ui-react/src/helpers/eventType.ts`
+   - Existing type guard pattern automatically supports new event types

+This frontend implementation enables real-time visualization of the graph building process, showing how nodes and edges are created and connected during the execution of the agent.

 ### Visualization Ideas

 1. **Graph Visualization**: Display the task graph with nodes colored by status.
 Update in real-time as nodes change state.

    - Use `node_status_changed` events to update node colors
+   - Use `node_created`, `node_added`, and `edge_added` events to incrementally build the graph visualization
+   - Use `inner_graph_built` events to validate the graph structure
    - Node IDs in events can be used to identify graph nodes
    - Status values come from `TaskStatus` enum in `recursive/common/enums.py`